Shared Responsibility

 • Monitoring and Optimization: Users should monitor their database performance and optimize queries as needed.

-By understanding these shared responsibilities, you can effectively manage your Neo4j Aura instances and build successful applications.
+Understanding these shared responsibilities helps you effectively manage your Neo4j Aura instances and build successful applications.

 User roles